-Grade 9 Honors General Science: Students entering Grade 9 Honors General Science should have experience in Algebra I, or (where applicable) performed high level in an ALEKS pretest in Algebra I, and received an 85 or higher in grade 8 science.
+Grade 9 Honors General Science: Students entering Grade 9 Honors General Science should have experience in Algebra I, or (where applicable) performed high level in an ALEKS pretest in Algebra I.

 Grade 8 students arriving to us may have little academic experience in science.
 The mathematical component and advanced science terminologies in an honors program may be challenging.
 Thus, performance in math is the criteria used when determining placement into Honors General Science.